feroldi/atlas/README.md

 better tool for the job that's available right now?
 Also, it's easier to write tests, easier to design APIs, easier to manage dependencies, easier to write documentation.
 The list goes on.

+### How does it generate binary code?

+Instead of using a backend like LLVM or cranelift, I decided I'm going to write a new IR (intermediate representation) and code generation.
+Given this is not a serious project, but rather a learning experience, I reasoned that building my own IR is more valuable for that end.

 [cci]: https://github.com/feroldi/cci/